 You may have an instructor that tells you that you must have a Peer Reviewed (scholarly, refereed) article for your research paper.
 This is a very easy way to narrow your results down to just those articles.
 It will, however, take away other sources that might be relevant, such as newspaper articles, so be sure to explore your results with and without this limiter.

-Publication Date - Limits your results to articles published within a selected date range.
+Publication Date (All Time is the Default) - Limits your results to articles published within a selected range of years.

 Some topics will require that you search for some of the newest possible articles, while it may not matter for other topics.
 You might also have an instructor who requires that your resources only be a certain number of years old.